-- Whether packet payloads are displayed in the Packet Analysis panel.
+- Whether packet payloads are displayed without the headers in the Packet panel.

-- Whether shaded bytes are displayed in the Packet Analysis panel.
+- Whether shaded bytes are displayed in the Packet panel.

-- Whether other common file types are highlighted in the Packet Analysis panel.
+- Whether other common file types are highlighted in the Packet panel.

-- The number of packets per page in the Packet Analysis panel.
+- The number of packets per page in the Packet panel.

-- Whether compressed or uncompressed text is displayed in the Text Analysis panel.
+- Whether compressed or uncompressed text is displayed in the Text panel.

-In the Text Analysis panel, network events, log events, and endpoint events are presented differently.
+In the Text panel, network events, log events, and endpoint events are presented differently.

 - For network events, Investigate provides the direction of the packet (Request or Response) and contents of each packet in text format.
-If you are reconstructing a network event, the Text Analysis panel is scrollable.
-When you scroll, the text identification information as well as the Request and Response labels remain visible rather than scrolling out of view.
+If you are reconstructing a network event, the Text panel is scrollable.
+When you scroll, the text identification information and the Request and Response labels remain visible rather than scrolling out of view.